 Don’t Play The “In A Better Place” Card

 The Sharing Place supports everyone’s right to belief in the afterlife, but telling a kid their dead mother is “in a better place now” can backfire.
 “Kids are often offended by the notion of a better place,” Macfarlane says.
 “We hear it over and over again: ‘Mom is not in a better place.
 The best place for my mom is here with me.'”

 Instead of focusing on where the deceased are now, direct their thoughts to a happy place represented by a memory about the deceased.
-Express positives about the impact and relationships the person had with the world.
-Most importantly, encourage your kid to talk about the death to vent and understand their emotions.
+Express positives about the person’s impact on and relationships with the world.
+Most importantly, encourage your child to talk about the death to vent and understand their emotions.

 The Stages Of Grief Don’t Apply

 “The 5 Stages of Grief is a myth,” Macfarlane says.
 “The 5 Stages of Grief was written by Elizabeth Kubler Ross for the person dying, not the people left behind.”
-The biggest misconception about grief is that a person, whether child or adult, will experience predictable stages in consecutive order.
-In reality, the range of grief emotions is vast, erratic, and often counterintuitive, while some people skip certain emotions altogether.
+The biggest misconception about grief is that a person, whether a child or adult, will experience predictable stages in consecutive order.
+But in reality, the range of grief emotions is vast, erratic, and often counterintuitive, and some people skip certain emotions altogether.
 Two things you should be prepared for, however, are unexpected energy and “regrieving.”